Nearly 30,000 Migrants Crossed Channel To UK Last Year - UrduPoint

 In November 2021, at least 27 people drowned when their dinghy capsized.

-The UK government is also under pressure to reduce record numbers of immigrants via pre-authorised arrivals, with the number in the year to June 2023 estimated to be 672,000 more than the number who left.
+The UK government is also under pressure to reduce the far higher level of immigration via pre-authorised arrivals, with the number in the year to June 2023 estimated to be 672,000 more than the total who left.

 The figures contradict pledges by the Tories -- in power since 2010 -- to reduce overall migration to Britain after Brexit.